foundata/guidelines/oci-container-image-guide.md

 **You MUST:**

 - Publish public foundata images under an approved `quay.io` organization and repository, usually [foundata](https://quay.io/organization/foundata).
-ContainerWright verifies the registry and configured release repository.
+ConClear verifies the registry and configured release repository.
 - Use fully qualified registry and repository names for every image reference.
 - Verify the publisher and pin every external image input by digest as described in [Pinning image references](#pinning-image-references).
 - Use lowercase repository names consisting of stable product or component names.